-Don College has recently implemented a 'Bring Your Own Device' (BYOD) strategy.
-What this means is that all students will need to bring a device that is within the scope of the recommended specifications (details over page) to their classes each day.
+Don College has implemented a 'Bring Your Own Device' (BYOD) strategy.
+What this means is that all students will need to bring a device that meets the minimum recommended specifications to their classes each day.

 The following subjects have specialised, high-end requirements for the latest technology and software.
 Don College will provide in-class desktop computer access to the students who study them.

 |Smartphones||Smartphones are great for some purposes, however, they should not be seen as the sole BYOD option.
 Please select a device that is within the specifications listed (on next page).|

 |One Drive||This is internet-based storage (cloud) that students can and SHOULD SAVE TO ROUTINELY.
 It can be accessed from any device, anywhere and anytime (with an internet connection).
 Even if the physical device that is used becomes unavailable (lost, stolen or destroyed), data can still be accessed and recovered.|

 |Office 365||All students will be provided with an Office 365 account.
 This includes an effectively unlimited amount of cloud storage, along with access to common Microsoft Office applications.
 Along with the online variants of this software, students are able to download and install the full version on 5 different devices.|